phipyao/ds4002-project-1/README.md

 ## contents:

-This github repository was put together by Philip Yao, Chris Kim, and Jessica Li.
-It contians source data, code, and output charts to analyze spam message data and how
+This GitHub repository was put together by Philip Yao, Chris Kim, and Jessica Li.
+It contains source data, code, and output charts to analyze spam message data.

 ### Section 1: Software and Platforms